Explore the Land of the Rising Sun by rail

 Meet your group and Tour Manager at the 4-Star Keio Plaza Hotel for your first night in Japan, where we enjoy a welcome dinner together this evening to celebrate the start of our adventure.

-This morning, we enjoy a free morning in Tokyo before continuing to Hakone by train this afternoon, traveling in a 'Romance Car' (observation car) on the picturesque narrowgauge line.
-On arrival, we tour the spectacular Hakone National Park.
+Today, after a morning at leisure, we continue to Hakone by train, traveling in a 'Romance Car' on the picturesque narrow-gauge line.
+On arrival, we tour spectacular Hakone National Park.
 Lying in the foothills of Mount Fuji, Hakone is a stunning area of lakes, forests and hot springs.
-We enjoy a short cruise on tranquil Lake Ashi, a former crater lake, and continue by coach to the sulphurous hot springs at Owakudani.

-After exploring here, we return to Takayama, where we spend the night at the Hotel Associa Takayama.
+After our explorations, we return to Takayama, where we spend the night at the Hotel Associa Takayama.

-A morning of sightseeing on Day 9 takes us to the Kinkakuji Temple, Nijo Castle and the Kiyomizu Temple.
-In the afternoon we enjoy a traditional tea ceremony in a thatched farmhouse set amongst formal gardens.
+A full day of sightseeing on Day 9 takes us to the Kinkakuji Temple, Nijo Castle and the Kiyomizu Temple.
+In the afternoon we enjoy a traditional tea ceremony.

 We visit Nara today, another former capital and a short train ride away from Kyoto.
 Nara is an attractive, compact city of narrow streets set against a backdrop of wooded hills.
-Here we enjoy a walking tour, taking in the beautiful Todai-ji Temple, the largest wooden building in the world and its Great Buddha, Kasuga Shrine and the Deer Park.
+Here we enjoy a walking tour, taking in the beautiful Todai-ji Temple, the largest wooden building in the world and its Great Buddha, Nigatsu-do Shrine, and Nara's serene deer park.